darrenspriet/forheroku/README.md

     attempt this via the command line.

 7. Use underscores when trying to type a commit message via the command line.
 Git doesn't support spaces in your string for some reason.
+Also, git commit -am 'MSG' is really handy to add files and add a message at the same time.